farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

                 start_time, hour, day, week, month, year, weekday

 ### `Project Template`
-To effectively create the project in coherence we're given 6 files and most of them are in a broad and minimalistice way are template files.
+To effectively create the Postgres database in coherence we're given 6 files and most of them are semi-template files.
 All we have to do fill in the needed code and run them to verify that our codes were working as designed and needed.

 `These six files are:`